 6.)
 Head into the clouds on a hot air balloon & museum

-Now, if you’re like me, you’d much prefer an actual flight on the hot air balloon and this can be arranged too!
-The museum works with a number of partners that can whisk you away into the clouds.
+Now, if you’re like me, you’d much prefer an actual flight on a hot air balloon and this can be arranged too!
+The museum works with some partners that can whisk you away into the clouds.

 It’s an incredible experience and one of the best places in New Mexico to see a bird’s eye view of the region. flights can be booked online, here.

 Travel to the northeast of the state to visit the home of an extinct cinder cone volcano called the Capulin Volcano.
 The area offers a great example of recent volcanic activity and provides stunning scenery as the volcano dominates the plains.

 Hike up the volcano and keep your eyes open for local wildlife- elk, coyotes and black bears are just a few of the local residents.